microsoft/nni/docs/en_US/WindowsLocalMode.md

 Make sure C++ 14.0 compiler installed then try to run `nnictl package install --name=BOHB` to install the dependencies.

 ### Not supported tuner on Windows
-SMAC is not supported currently, the specific reason can be referred to this [github issue](https://github.com/automl/SMAC3/issues/483).
+SMAC is not supported currently, the specific reason can be referred to this [GitHub issue](https://github.com/automl/SMAC3/issues/483).

 Note: